38a Saint Georges Terrace, Perth, WA

 Located to the north of Burt Memorial Hall on St Georges Terrace, The Song School project was the final building constructed as part of Perth Cathedral’s Heritage Precinct.

 Situated within extremely limited space between four existing buildings (three of which are heritage-listed), The Song School project came with a unique brief – design and construct a building that blends seamlessly with the surrounding 140-year-old architecture.
 The result is a distinctive two-storey, partly subterranean concrete and glass design that reflects the existing Cathedral’s lancet windows all brought to life by PACT’s construction techniques.
+It was designed by Palassis Architects.

 We won the project through a competitive tender process.